Martyn Palmer interviews

 Collaborations with Jarvis Cocker

-Back in the Sixties, she hung out with Bob Dylan and Beat Poets Allen Ginsberg, William Burroughs and Gregory Corso, yet she’s no dinosaur; what drives her these days are the strong influences of European cabaret and the Brecht/Weill songs her parents loved (and her dancer mother performed to) as well as a constantly evolving collaboration with such innovators as Jarvis Cocker, Nick Cave, Roger Waters of Pink Floyd and Brian Eno.
+Back in the Sixties, Faithfull hung out with Bob Dylan and Beat Poets Allen Ginsberg, William Burroughs and Gregory Corso, yet she’s no dinosaur; what drives her these days are the strong influences of European cabaret and the Brecht/Weill songs her parents loved - and her dancer mother performed to (October 2012-January 2013 saw Marianne appear in a production of the Kurt Weill/Bertolt Brecht opera The Seven Deadly Sins at the Landestheatre in Linz, Austria) - as well as a constantly evolving collaboration with such innovators as Jarvis Cocker, Nick Cave, Roger Waters of Pink Floyd and Brian Eno.
 ‘I’m not romantic at all and I’m not nostalgic, I don’t want to repeat myself, which is why I keep writing new songs,’ she says.

 Yet this could be the last time of touring for Marianne, who says she loves performing but hates ‘being on the road, which is tough, especially for a woman.
 I’m rather sick of it.
 You’d better catch me now in case it’s my last hurrah; I may concentrate on writing at home in future, especially poetry.’